drublackberry/dl-docker/README.md

 If you are not familiar with Docker, but would still like an all-in-one solution, start here: [What is Docker?](#what-is-docker).
 If you know what Docker is, but are wondering why we need one for deep learning, [see this](#why-do-i-need-a-docker)

+Heritage:
-This docker file is a fork of https://hub.docker.com/r/floydhub/dl-docker The dockerfile is forked from github https://github.com/floydhub/dl-docker
+* This docker file is a fork of https://hub.docker.com/r/floydhub/dl-docker
+* The dockerfile is forked from github https://github.com/floydhub/dl-docker

 ## Specs
 This is what you get out of the box when you create a container with the provided image/Dockerfile: